-- 1 Anyone who wilfully commits any of the following offences shall be liable to a term of imprisonment or a fine of up to 500,000 Swiss francs: - a. manufacturing or supplying faulty components of a nuclear installation that are important in terms of nuclear safety or security; - damaging, removing, rendering unusable, using in an improper manner or putting out of operation an installation in a nuclear installation that is important in terms of nuclear safety or security, or failing to install or render such an installation ready for operation; - c. failing to observe protective measures that are important in terms of nuclear safety or security when handling nuclear materials or radioactive waste. - 2 Anyone who by committing the foregoing offences knowingly endangers the life or health of a number of humans, or causes damage to property of significant value, shall be liable to a term of penal servitude, which may also be combined with a fine of up to 500,000 Swiss francs. - 29 SR 711 - 30 From 1 Jan.
+- Anyone who wilfully commits any of the following offences shall be liable to a term of imprisonment or a fine not exceeding 500,000 Swiss francs: - a. manufacturing or supplying faulty components of a nuclear installation that are important in terms of nuclear safety or security; - damaging, removing, rendering unusable, using in an improper manner or putting out of operation an installation in a nuclear installation that is important in terms of nuclear safety or security, or failing to install or render such an installation ready for operation; - c. failing to observe protective measures that are important in terms of nuclear safety or security when handling nuclear materials or radioactive waste.

+From I Jan.
 2007, the penalties and prescriptive periods must be interpreted and/or recalculated in application of Art.
 333 paras.
-2-6 of the Swiss Criminal Code (SR 311.0) amended in accordance with the Federal Act of 13 Dec.
-2002 (AS 2006 3459).
+2-6 of the Swiss Criminal Code (SR 311.0) amended in accordance with the FA of 13 Dec.
+2002 (AS 2006 3459; BBl 1999 1979).